solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 Guard thou my hands!
 O Samas, Lord of Light!
 And ever keep my life and heart aright!

-TABLET III— COLUMN I
+TABLET III--- COLUMN I

-Heabani's Wisdom — Song of the Khau-ik-i
+Heabani's Wisdom --- Song of the Khau-ik-i

 The dark-eyed maids are dancing in the halls
 Of Erech's palace: music fills the walls